-The CoSP has a substantial network of primary walking and cycling facilities along the Swan Rover foreshore, through Sir James Mitchell Park and along the Kwinana Freeway.
+The City has a substantial network of primary walking and cycling facilities along the Swan River foreshore, through Sir James Mitchell Park and along the Kwinana Freeway.
 These connections are some of the most popular walking and cycling routes in Perth.
 In addition, most areas of the city have a mature tree canopy that support walking trips and an extensive network of local street connections with footpaths.

-In addition, the CoSP has worked with the Town of Victoria Park to develop a bike plan that preempted the Long Term Cycle Network developed by the DoT.
-For there to be any substantial increase in cycling and walking in the CoSP during the course of the ITP being in place, high quality segregated facilities need to be provided that connect up areas of activity along or adjacent to many distributor road corridors.
+In addition, the City has worked with the Town of Victoria Park to develop a bike plan that pre-empted the Long Term Cycle Network developed by the DoT.
+For there to be any substantial increase in cycling and walking in the City during the course of the ITP being in place, high quality segregated facilities need to be provided that connect up areas of activity along or adjacent to many distributor road corridors.
 This will have implications for street design, for use of existing road reserves, on-street parking and cost of developing and maintaining the network.
 Without a step change in infrastructure beyond what was envisaged with the Joint Bike Plan, cycle usage will stay at similar levels to today - a negligible contribution to overall movement patterns.

-The City has a bus network with a number of high frequency services that connect up major interchanges with Activity Centres.
-It is also unique in that it has the only passenger terminal for the Ferry network outside of Central Perth.
+The City has a bus network with a number of high frequency services that connect major interchanges with Activity Centres.
+It is also unique in that the City has the only passenger terminal for the Ferry network outside of Perth CBD.
 This facility is a key drawcard for visitors to the City and in particular the foreshore area and the Zoo.

-The local bus routes provide lower frequency connections between the City and Central Perth.
+The local bus routes provide lower frequency connections between the City and Perth CBD.
 This network is primarily aimed at commuting movements.

-Canning Bridge Station is a key interchange on the overall network and on the Perth to Mandurah rail line.
+Canning Bridge Station is a key interchange on the overall network and on the Perth to Mandurah line.
 It supports the movement of people between the rail network and Curtin University and also underpins the development proposed for the Canning Bridge Activity Centre.
 For many years, the case has been progressed with State Government for the construction of a new station at South Perth, however this has been overlooked for other outer suburban low density commuter belt locations along the Perth to Mandurah line such as Aubin Grove, Karnup and Lakelands.
+The City should continue to proactively lobby for the South Perth train station with the State, focusing on the delivery of meeting housing density targets and potential increased public transport patronage in and around the South Perth station precinct.

-For public transport to increase in usage and be more attractive, not only does the reconfiguration of Canning Bridge Station and the development of South Perth Station by the Public Transport Authority (PTA) need to occur, the CoSP will need to be proactive in supporting and assisting in the delivery of on-street bus priority where and when it is required.
+For public transport to increase in usage and be more attractive, not only does the reconfiguration of Canning Bridge Station and the development of South Perth Station by the Public Transport Authority (PTA) need to occur, the City will need to be proactive in supporting and assisting in the delivery of priority on-street bus lanes where and when it is required.
 This is particularly important to Canning Bridge, the connection to Curtin University and through the South Perth Activity Centre.